Corinne Post, Ph.D., holds the Scott Hartz '68 Term Professorship.

 Corinne Post received her Ph.D. in Organization Management, her master’s degree in International Management, and her bachelor’s degree in Organization Management.
 Prior to academia, she worked for Accenture, first as IT analyst and then as human resource specialist.
 Post’s research interests center on gender and racial differences in individual work experiences and career trajectories, as well as on the effects of diversity on innovation and performance, including boards of directors.

-Professor Post’s publications have appeared in Administrative Science Quarterly, Journal of Applied Psychology, Annual Review of Sociology, Journal of Business Ethics, and Human Relations.
-She presented her research at numerous conferences in the United States and internationally.
+Professor Post’s publications have appeared in Administrative Science Quarterly, Journal of Applied Psychology, Academy of Management Journal, Annual Review of Sociology, Journal of Business Ethics, and Human Relations.
+She presented her research at numerous conferences in the United States and internationally and her research has been funded by the NSF.
 Her professional affiliations include the Academy of Management, and the Society for Human Resource Management.
+She is currently program chair for the Careers Division of the Academy of Management.

 - Diversity management, performance and innovation